Azure/azure-powershell/src/ConnectedMachine/docs/New-AzConnectedMachine.md

 ```

 ### -ResourceGroupName
-The name of the resource group to which the kubernetes cluster is registered.
+The name of the resource group you want to add the machine to.

 ```yaml
 Type: System.String